C919 VMT

 Fire Protection

-Engine/APU fire detection loops, overheat detection, fire bottle discharge, squib test, cargo smoke detection
+Engine/APU fire detection, overheat detection, fire bottle discharge, squib test, cargo smoke

 ATA 27